-A regression channel is a technical analysis tool that encompasses most of the price action between two given points.
+A regression channel is a technical analysis tool that encompasses most of the price action between two given points in time.

 Since the channel incorporates most of the price action, when the price nears the top or bottom of the channel, it indicates that the price may meet resistance or support.

-Regression channels are not meant to forecast exact highs or lows, rather they simply notify a trader that the price has entered an area where the price has tended to move higher or lower in the past.
+Regression channels are not meant to forecast exact highs or lows, rather they simply notify a trader that the price has entered an area where the price has tended to reverse from in the past.

 Regression channels also help with establishing profit targets.
 For example, if the price bounces off the bottom of a particular channel, it could rally toward the top of the channel.